JosiahPed/se_project_spots/README.md

 **Video of Project**

 - [Video Link](https://drive.google.com/file/d/1JraCFT2XVYZULEdfo0998l9qTBKdUbqf/view?usp=sharing)
   I appologize for the background noise.
-I am going to rercord the video when I move and upload it.
+I am going to rerecord the video when I move and upload it.